Entering and Exiting School

 Homework is set in three parts:

-- A set of spellings is set each week with the expectation that pupils will practice and learn these words.
+- A set of spellings is set on an alternate week to the homework with the expectation that pupils will practice and learn these words.
 They will usually follow a rule which has been introduced in lessons on the previous week.
-A spelling test will take place on Wednesday and the results will be placed in pupil's homework books for you to see.
+A spelling test will take place on Friday and the results will be placed in pupil's homework books for you to see.

 - Reading is possibly the most important part of your child's homelearning.
 Pupils should be encouraged to read as much as possible and should try to read upwards of four times a week to an adult at home.